College Compliances and Consumer Information

 No accrediting agency (specialized, professional, or institutional) has applied sanctions or withdrawn accreditation on CCC within the last year.

 CCC is authorized by the state of Arizona to offer postsecondary education to students.
 If students have complaints, they should attempt to resolve them with CCC by utilizing procedures 303-06 and 503-05.
-Students residing outside of Arizona who are taking distance education (on-line courses) may contact the appropriate authority in their state of residence.
-To find contact information for your state, consult this document: Student Complaint Information by State and Agency.
+CCC is an AZ-SARA council-approved institution.
+Students who are taking distance education (online) courses may make complaints through AZ-SARA: http://azsara.arizona.edu/complaint-process.

 CCC's vision, mission, purpose, strategic goals and core values are available at http://www.coconino.edu/resources/files/pdfs/presidents-office/Mission_Values.pdf